 Flash-based Fusion devices are Level 0 live at power-up (LAPU).
-LAPU Fusion devices greatly simplify total system design and reduce total system cost by eliminating the need for Complex Programmable Logic Devices (CPLDs).
+LAPU Fusion devices greatly simplify total system design and reduce total system cost by eliminating the need for CPLDs.
 The Fusion LAPU clocking (PLLs) replaces off-chip clocking resources.
 The Fusion mix of LAPU clocking and analog resources makes these devices an excellent choice for both system supervisor and system management functions.
-LAPU from a single 3.3 V source enables Fusion devices to initiate, control, and monitor multiple voltage supplies, while also providing system clocks.
-In addition, glitches and brownouts in system power will not corrupt the Fusion device Flash configuration.
-Unlike SRAMbased FPGAs, the device will not have to be reloaded when system power is restored.
-This enables reduction or complete removal of the expensive voltage monitor and brownout detection devices from the PCB design.
+LAPU from a single 3.3 V source enables Fusion devices to initiate, control, and monitor multiple voltage supplies while also providing system clocks.
+In addition, glitches and brownouts in system power will not corrupt the Fusion device flash configuration.
+Unlike SRAM-based FPGAs, the device will not have to be reloaded when system power is restored.
+This enables reduction or complete removal of expensive voltage monitor and brownout detection devices from the PCB design.
 Flash-based Fusion devices simplify total system design and reduce cost and design risk, while increasing system reliability.